Bird College: Alma Road

 In November, Bird College moved to its new campus on Alma Road in Sidcup, bringing all of the college's facilities onto one site for the first time.
 The Alma Road site was originally built as the Sidcup Secondary School (1955–1965), with two matching adjacent buildings; one for girls and one for boys.
 One of these buildings now houses Birkbeck Primary School.
 The second, which now houses Bird College, was used as the Sidcup Adult Education Centre prior to its acquisition by Bird College.
 An architectural competition was launched by the Royal Institute of British Architects in the autumn of 2011, with the design brief for a complete overhaul of the site, providing state of the art facilities for the college.
 The winning designs were submitted by Hoskins Architects of Glasgow, work started in 2015.
 The college took partial residence of the building in the autumn of 2015 and almost full residence in November 2016.
-Additional phases of construction are ongoing and are expected to be completed in November 2016.